mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/style-guide.md

 - Regular expressions, especially when creating `regexp.MustCompile` dynamically every time.
 - Use of the `reflect` package.

-### Generics

-Generics is a new feature coming in Go 1.18.
-This is a significant language feature which is yet to be used widely and the patterns around it are unknown.
-Following the Go team's {{< newtabref href="https://groups.google.com/g/golang-dev/c/iuB22_G9Kbo/m/7B1jd1I3BQAJ" title="recommendation" >}}, it's advised not to use these features in the main server unless we have more experience from the broader community in using them and some clear patterns emerge.

-You are welcome to use it in small tools under the Mattermost org, but usage in {{< newtabref href="https://github.com/mattermost/mattermost" title="the main repo" >}} is not advised for now.

 ## Propose a new rule

 To propose a new rule, follow the process below: